Setneuf/pi4-win10arm64/README.md

 # WINDOWS 10 ARM64 for Raspberry Pi 4 2/4GB (FOR TESTING PURPOSES ONLY!
 NO OFFICIAL RELEASE FROM MICROSOFT)

-This is a backup image of a working Windows 10 ARM64 is a Raspberry Pi 4.
-It is for a 32GB mSD card (mininum) and I recomend at least an SanDisk Extreme UHS-I V30 microSDHC 32GB for this TESTING PURPOSES ONLY!
+This is a backup image of a working Windows 10 ARM64 in a Raspberry Pi 4.
+It is for a 32GB mSD card (mininum) and I recomend at least an SanDisk Extreme UHS-I V30 microSDHC 32GB to be used with this OS.
+TESTING PURPOSES ONLY!

 ![Screenshot](https://i.ibb.co/jMg1cX7/125549229-379558340051436-1087247185212036840-n.jpg)